Jliman3012/jelly-notebook/README.md

 ## Deployment Notes

-- Update `.env` with production RPCs, Supabase, Redis, and Switchboard credentials.
+- Update `.env.production` with mainnet RPCs, Supabase, Redis, and Switchboard credentials.
 - Deploy the Anchor program via `anchor deploy` and record the program ID in the API `config.ts` and SDK constants.